-Well, for starters, if you’re in the latter category, expect to put in a lot of work.
-Brand building from the ground up is difficult, more so for someone without the requisite professional skills.
+Building a brand from the ground up is difficult, more so for someone without the requisite professional skills.
 Eventually, you will have to bring in an experienced professional (whether as an outsourced service-provider/agency or an in-house creative director).
 However, when it comes to building your brand’s core features and qualities, you can handle it with a little investment in time and research, and a comprehensive understanding of what makes your brand tick.

 Identifying a target market

 The first step is to think about who your target demographic(s) is (are).
 For instance, you wouldn’t market children’s books the same way as science fiction novels.
 Similarly, the imagery and messaging used from the beginning should be ideal for the target demographic you are after.